strncat/strncat.github.io/_posts/math/abstract-algebra/2025-02-07-math417-15-quotient-groups.markdown

 	\end{align*}
 	$$
 </div>
 So if we have a permutation $$\tau$$ that has a cycle decomposition and therefore a cycle type (cycle decomposition meaning that it can be decomposed into disjoint cycles).
-Then if we conjugate the permutation, the conjugate will also have exactly the same cycle type.
+Then if we conjugate the permutation, the conjugate will also have exactly the same cycle type as $$\tau$$.
 So two facts
 <br>
 <!----------------------------------------------------------------------------->
 <div class="peachheaderdiv">